jraduget/kaleido-repository/README.md

 KaleidoFoundry project [![Build Status](https://buildhive.cloudbees.com/job/kaleidofoundry/job/kaleido-repository/badge/icon)](https://buildhive.cloudbees.com/job/kaleidofoundry/job/kaleido-repository/)
 =============

-[KaleidoFoundry][KaleidoFoundry] is a java technical foundation, **productive, plugeable, scalable and extensible**.
+KaleidoFoundry is a java technical foundation, **productive, plugeable, scalable and extensible**.
 It provides modules for configuration, caching, i18n, messaging...
 Start simple, and when you will need a more complex architecture like a clustered environment, a robust caching provider solution, a messaging system... **kaleido will fit** without changing your java code.
 The main features are:

  * `Configuration` management REST API, dynamic and centralized (across cluster or local), manageable using REST API,
  * `File storage` abstraction API (`file` / `classpath` / `http` / `ftp` / `webapp` / `clob` / `gae` / `ssh`),